 Flow diagram of the research and product delivery pipeline.
 Both knowledge and discovery flows are shown by the arrows.

-The focus of this project will be on the discovery of molecules that can be deployed therapeutically to citrus and the optimization of a new delivery strategy to support the efficient use of the molecules being delivered.
+The focus of this project is the discovery of molecules that can be deployed therapeutically to citrus and the optimization of a new delivery strategy to support the efficient use of the molecules being delivered.
 This is a USDA NIFA Coordinated Agriculture Project

 (CAPs) relevant to SCRI/CDRE efforts to identify and address threats from pests and diseases.